310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Tetora %}
 But we *did* manage to get through it by ourselves.
-We practiced really hard with Trickstar.
+We practiced real hard with Trickstar.

 In fact, you two might’ve been in the way if you were around.
 I kinda *wanted* you to stay away~♪
 {% endbubble %}

 {% bubble Chiaki %}
 What did you just say, you little rascal\~!!
 I’m not giving away my chance on the stage!
-I've been yearning to stand on top of it this whole time, you know\~!
+I've been yearning to stand on top of it this whole time, y'know\~!

 I'll be up there no matter what it takes!
 I'll shine as part of Ryuseitai!

 Fuhahaha!
 I'm all pumped!
 So, what do you guys want to do now?
-We should probably make sure our steps are synchronized… Want to rehearse together for a bit?
+We should probably make sure our steps are synchronized… How about we rehearse together for a bit?

 You're the center of the show this time, so we'll do things just as you say!
 {% endbubble %}